-&lt;sup>15 The production sector means the activity of the bank clients connected with the production of goods and services (construction, communication and automobile repair shop services, transport services, real estate leasing, hotels, restaurants, etc.).
+15 The production sector means the activity of the bank clients connected with the production of goods and services (construction, communication and automobile repair shop services, transport services, real estate leasing, hotels, restaurants, etc.).

 Box 4.
-Results of the Survey of the Commercial Banks' Largest Clients
+Results of the Commercial Banks' Statistical Observation: Largest Clients